World Airlines

 World Airlines was an airline that briefly operated out of London City Airport in 1996.
-It was started by Nick Stolberg.
+It was started by entrepreneur Nick Stolberg.

 History

-World Airlines started operations on 13 May 1996 with a four-times-a-day service from London City Airport to Amsterdam.
+World Airlines Ltd. was established on 28 September 1995.
+It started operations on 5 May 1996 with a four-times-a-day service from London City Airport to Amsterdam.
 There were, at a later stage, further flights from London City Airport to Munich, Germany.

-Nick Stolberg ex Holiday Autos was the founder and used the aircraft during publicity for Upside Down his boy band prodigy.

-The CEO was Allen Marking who went on to become easyjet's Chief Engineer in 1996.
+Nick Stolberg, ex Holiday Autos, was the founder and used the aircraft during publicity for Upside Down his boy band prodigy.
+The CEO was Allen Marking, who would become easyJet's chief engineer in 1996.
 Marshals of Cambridge supplied the engineering and spares support for the operation.

-The airline used two ex-US Air aircraft, British Aerospace 146 -200.

 The cabin crew training was at BA Heathrow airport and swimming pool training in South London area.

-By the end of 1996, the airline had ceased to operate.
+The airline used two second-hand aircraft, British Aerospace 146 -200.
+Both were flown under the AOC of Southend-based wet-lease specialist, Flightline.

+Like other Stolberg ventures the airline quickly declined and ceased flying on 1 October.